How do you create reality?

 Consciousness: The Potentiality of All Existence: Exploring reality and belief as a subjective experience

 For many years I had read how we create our own reality.
 This was a great puzzle to me.
 Of course, it’s quite easy to repeat what others have said and then convince yourself that it’s true.
 This is called belief.
 Belief is not knowing; it is not a realization.
-You can believe that out of body experiences are real, but unless you have had one — or a thousand — then you don’t really know what it feels, looks, or sounds like.
+You can believe that out-of-body experiences are real, but unless you have had one or a thousand then you don’t really know what it feels, looks, or sounds like.
 It remains an idea, but not a realization.
-You can also believe that life has a purpose, but it is only the mind that tells you this out of belief and not as a fact.
+You can also believe that life has a purpose, but it is only the conditioned mind that tells you this out of belief and not as a fact.
 And you can believe that you create your own reality, but unless you fully see this then it remains a belief.

 The writer creates reality